lidofinance/docs/docs/guides/protocol-levers.md

 ### Execution layer rewards

-Lido implements the architecture design which was proposed in the Lido improvement proposal [#12](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-12.md) to collect the execution level rewards (starting from the Merge hardfork) and distribute them as part as the Lido Oracle report.
+Lido implements an architecture design which was proposed in the Lido Improvement Proposal [#12](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-12.md) to collect the execution level rewards (starting from the Merge hardfork) and distribute them as part of the Lido Oracle report.

-These execution layer rewards initially accumulaed to the dedicated [`LidoExecutionLayerRewardsVault`](/contracts/lido-execution-layer-rewards-vault) contract and consists of priority fees and MEV.
+These execution layer rewards are initially accumulated on the dedicated [`LidoExecutionLayerRewardsVault`](/contracts/lido-execution-layer-rewards-vault) contract and consists of priority fees and MEV.

 There is an additional limit to prevent drastical token rebase events.
 See the following issue: [`#405`](https://github.com/lidofinance/lido-dao/issues/405)